fivesixzero/magtag-experiments/weather-tag/README.md

   * See https://weather-gov.github.io/api/gridpoints for more info on how to find the gridpoint for your location.
 5. Copy `code.py` and `secrets.py` to MagTag
 6. Watch the magic happen :)

+## Notes

+### MagTag Library Issues

+The MagTag library, like the PyPortal library, only does its own internal JSON parsing if it receives a `content-type` of `application/json` from the endpoint.
+This NWS endpoint returns `application/geo+json`, which means the MagTag lib skips past all of its JSON path harvesting magic, so we can't rely on the libary's fancy features for request parsing.